 Governments will be protective of domestic industries attracting foreign investment.

 The post-pandemic unpredictability of global cash flow has caused greater ambivalence on both ends of the foreign investment table.
 First, foreign investors are eager to invest while market valuations are low because the potential for ROI is greater.
 Second, governments and corporations are wary over foreign investments because of the effect the foreign investor could have on a local economy.
 The latter was always true in the pre-pandemic world, but now, this concern is greater than ever due to the fragility of current economies.
 It may be in governments’ and companies’ best interest to limit foreign investment so as to keep industries on domestic soil.
-This is particularly important to consider in the areas of food production, health care, vaccine research, technology, and other essential industries of our time because accepting foreign investment from the wrong groups can disassemble the local economies we are trying to rebuild.
+This is particularly important to consider in the areas of food production, health care, vaccine research, technology, and other essential industries of our time because accepting foreign investment from the external groups could potentially disassemble the local economies we are trying to rebuild.
 Australia was one of the first countries to put protectionist measures on foreign investments – as Treasurer of Australia and Deputy Leader of the Liberal Party in Australia Josh Fyndenberg said, “We do not want any predatory behaviour.”

 Governments could increase income taxes, or create an altogether new crisis response tax.